Frequently Asked Questions About Coverdell Education Savings Accounts

 What expenses are covered by Coverdell ESAs?

-Coverdell ESAs can be used only to pay for qualified education expenses, such as tuition and fees; the cost of books, supplies and other equipment; and in some situations the cost of room and board.
+Coverdell ESAs can be used only to pay for qualified education expenses, such as tuition and fees; the cost of books, supplies and other equipment; and in some situations, the cost of room and board.
 Qualified elementary and secondary school expenses include expenses for tuition, fees, and academic tutoring; special needs services in the case of a special needs beneficiary; books, supplies and other equipment; computer technology, equipment, and Internet access for the use of the beneficiary; and, in some cases, room and board, uniforms, transportation, and extended day programs.

 When can Coverdell ESA assets be withdrawn?

 Coverdell ESA distributions may be made at any time.
 As long as the distribution is applied to payment of the qualified education expenses of the designated beneficiary, it will generally not be considered taxable income for the beneficiary.
 Coverdell ESA assets generally must be used before the student reaches the age of 30 years.
 (Special needs beneficiaries are not subject to any age restrictions.)
-At that point, the funds will be distributed to the beneficiary, and the earnings portion generally will be considered taxable income of the beneficiary.
+At that point, any remaining funds will be distributed to the beneficiary, and the earnings portion generally will be considered taxable income of the beneficiary.
 To avoid this, the funds in a Coverdell ESA may be rolled over into a Coverdell ESA for another eligible family member before the primary beneficiary reaches age 30.

 What is the tax treatment of Coverdell ESA distributions not used for qualified education expenses?